bredele/input-brick/Readme.md

 });
 ```

-  you can also choose wich store attribute will be updated on input:
+  you can also choose which store attribute will be updated on input:

 ```js
 var live = wired(input, 'name');